matthewalangreen/apcsfallproject-2018/README.md

 void showNext()
 ```

-## Contribute
-**AP Computer Science Students:**
+## RA AP Computer Science Fall Project Expectations

+**Your task:**

-**Your task:** Create animation methods in Segment Class and Director Class that will enable an animated transition from one pattern state to another.
+- Create animation methods that will enable an animated transition from one pattern state to another.
+Your solution should be applied to all segments in the pattern.

-You must also add appropriate comments and additions to the README file documenting your work
+- Create additional key press options to use these methods or set up the sketch to run the animations automatically.

+- Be sure to change the usage documentation (in the README) to explain how it works.

-This task will require making changes throughout the Segment and Director classes.
-I do not believe it will be necessary to change the Pattern class at all
+- This task will require making changes throughout the Segment and Director classes. _You will not need to change the Pattern class._

-You'll need to need to learn about easing: https://processing.org/examples/easing.html
+- Consider using "easing" to create a smooth animation.
+Learn more about it [here](https://processing.org/examples/easing.html)

 **Steps:**

 1. Login to [GitHub](https://github.com/) ([Sign Up](https://github.com/join) if you haven't already)
 2. Fork this repo: [https://github.com/riverpointacademy/apcsfallproject-2018](https://github.com/riverpointacademy/apcsfallproject-2018)
-3. Create branch named, "yourlastname"
+3. Add "matthewalangreen" as a Collaborator to your repo
-4. Checkout a copy of this branch. ___DO ALL OF YOUR WORK IN THIS BRANCH___
-5. Be sure to commit changes with clear and descriptive commit messages.
-Get in the habit of commiting code changes often.
+4. Checkout a copy of your fork and do your work.
+Be sure to commit changes with clear and descriptive commit messages.
+Get in the habit of committing code changes often.
-6. When you are ready to submit your work, create a pull request
+5. __You are encouraged to collaborate with classmates on this project.__
+6. Submit your project by sending me a WorkChat letting me know you are done.
+7. This project is due Monday, January 22nd by 2pm.
+8. You must complete this project to receive credit in the [course.](https://docs.google.com/document/d/1mzm1GeZODXGW1jzTI1MvCdr9f9ROGb2gd_Otwo69gbE/edit)

 ## Credits